Drive Local Growth with Economic Development Marketing

 Evaluation

 The final step is evaluating the effectiveness of the marketing plan.
-This involves monitoring the performance of the marketing channels, tracking the return on investment (ROI), and making necessary adjustments to the marketing strategy.
+This includes monitoring the performance of marketing channels, evaluating the return on investment (ROI) and adjusting the marketing plan if necessary.

 Why Economic Development Marketing is Essential